 Campo Del Cielo Meteorite

-Own a piece of the cosmos with this especially large piece of iron, coarse octahedrite (1A) Campo del Cielo meteorite.
-Only about 5% of meteorites are iron, and Campo del Cielo material is highly collectable.
-Striking specimens like this one can be found in museums and private collections worldwide.
+Only about 5% of meteorites are iron, and the Campo del Cielo material is highly collectable.
+Striking specimens may be found in museums and private collections worldwide.

 Age: 4.5 Billion Years